I’m a big fan of Masterclass.com, and would be a customer if I had the time commitment.

 So the basic milestones in a sale/negotiation are as follows:

-- Active listening throughout, to uncover real needs and black swans.
+- Active listening throughout, to uncover lies and black swans.
 Hear them out till they have nothing new to say.

 - Use a good summary to show you understand “the world according to them”.